viragvoros/cfd-lab/README.md

 ### Simulation Report

-Fluidchen is printing important information about the simulation to the terminal at runtime.
+Fluidchem is printing important information about the simulation to the terminal at runtime.
 It will tell the user if the SOR solver is not converging, as well as the pressure residuals and the overall computation time from initialisation to finalisation.
 WATCH OUT: RESIDUALS AND RELATIVE UPDATES ONLY VALID FOR THE MASTER RANK!

 #### General Information